isomerpages/sndgo-corp/media-hub/forum-replies/_posts/2019-12-23-post-forum-reply-no-two-standards-for-data-protection-across-public-and-private-sectors.md

 permalink: /media-hub/forum-replies/data-protection
 layout: post
 ---
+## Forum Reply: No Two Standards For Data Protection Across Public And Private Sectors

 We would like to clarify two points in Mr Hariz Baharudin’s commentary in The Straits Times (Breaking down the double standards of data protection, Dec 19).